GRAAL-Lab/graal_utils/graal_website/README.md

 Module: [**TZ Portfolio**](https://extensions.joomla.org/extension/tz-portfolio/).

-The portolio can be accessed in: `Components->TZ Portfolio Plus`.
+The portolio can be accessed in: `Components->TZ Portfolio`.

 There are two modules in `Content->Site Modules`: